Calgon (water softener)

-Calgon is a British brand of water softener products owned by the Anglo-Dutch company Reckitt Benckiser.
+Calgon is a brand of water softener products owned by the Anglo-Dutch concern Reckitt Benckiser.

 Advertising

 In Portugal, the Calgon advertisement jingle has been the same popular one for almost 30 years.

 In Italy, Calgon was called Calfort from 1965 to early 2008.

 In the UK & Ireland, Calgon started advertising on TV in March 1985 and it's still in use today.

 Criticism

 In May 2011, a study by Which? magazine demonstrated that there was no evidence to suggest that washing machines lasted longer when treated with Calgon under "normal" washing conditions.
 Calgon disputes this, however.
 In October 2011, Dutch TROS TV program Radar also concluded Calgon water softener is not necessary under "normal" washing conditions for Dutch customers.